manvirkaur84/reddit_hwrk_assignment/README.md

 ## 📝 Assignment Overview
 This project connects to the Reddit API using PRAW to collect, clean, and export social media posts from subreddits related to **education**, **autism**, and **teachers**.
-It’s designed to simulate a real-world data pipeline — where we securely load Reddit API credentials, fetch “hot” and keyword-based posts, clean them, and save everything into a structured CSV file for later analysis.
+It’s designed to simulate a real-world data pipeline — where we securely load Reddit API credentials, fetch “hot” and search keyword-based posts, clean them, and save everything into a structured CSV file for later analysis.

 ---